 Who Do Traffickers Target?

-Traffickers have been known to actively seek out children with one of more of the following risk factors:
+While children from a variety of backgrounds have been victims, traffickers have been known to actively seek out children with one or more of the following risk factors:

 Behavioral problems or mental illness